 However, by 1937, the yield was 97 million tons.

 In other words, on the eve of the Second World War, production had increased by more than 24 million tons, or by about 33%.
-It needed a man with a bite as strong as his bark to get it done.
-Along with the massive reorganisation of industrial production, this put the USSR in a very strong position to resist Hitler’s attack in 1941.
+Along with twin industrialisation drive – both part of the socialist offensive – this put the USSR in a very strong position to resist Hitler’s attack in 1941.

-Before I get to that, however, let us look at the political situation.
+Before we get to that, however, let us look at the political situation.
 By the late twenties, Stalin was still following Bolshevik policy outlined by Lenin: avoid violence and allowing the peasants to keep small-hold farms and use old methods.
 In opposition were Trotsky and Zinoviev, who urged collectivisation.
 But now Stalin outfoxed the left opposition, taking over their policy with gusto.
-They were left with no room to move, and many Trots ended up getting behind Stalin on this one.
+They were left with no room to move.

 What about the war?
 I have already posted on this, but now a few more details.
 We can thank the man with the fried egg on his forehead, Gorbachev, for this one, since he opened the archives to foreign historians.
 Since then, they have been rewriting the history of World War II, since the Soviets kept far better records than anyone.
 Up until then, three factors had influenced the understanding of the war.
 First, Churchill in his ‘history’ had played down the Soviet involvement, arguing that the war was won on the western front (Churchill appropriately won the Nobel Prize for ‘literature’ – it was largely a fabrication).
 Second, western historians relied on what the German generals told them.
 Good move that one, since we got fables about the Russian rabble, unarmed soldiers, machine-gun fodder and so on.
 And they stressed Hitler’s mismanagement, the size of the Red Army, and that their supply-lines were too long.
 Incidentally, the USA employed former Wehrmacht officers to provide them with information on the new Cold War enemy.
 One of them, Franz Halder, was Hitler’s chief of the Army General Staff from 1938 to 1942 and was complicit in the effort to wipe out Jews, gypsies, gays and communists.
 After the war, he was head of the project on the USSR in the US Army’s Historical Division.
 And for his wonderful contribution, John F. Kennedy gave him the Meritorious Civilian Service.
 Third, Krushchev is at fault here as well, since in his famous speech in 1956 he blamed Stalin for everything, with the result that Soviet historians came up with their own version of the war: despite Stalin’s idiocy, the good, solid Russian people won the war on their own.